Virginie Despentes: Reception

-Awards and Distinctions
+Awards and distinctions

-Despentes won the 1998 Prix de Flore, and 1999 Prix Saint-Valentin for Les Jolies Choses; 2010 Prix Renaudot for Apocalypse Bébé.
+Despentes won the 1998 Prix de Flore, the 1999 Prix Saint-Valentin for Les Jolies Choses and the 2010 Prix Renaudot for Apocalypse Bébé.

-She was named a member of the Académie Goncourt on January 5, 2016.
-Despentes resigned from this position on January 5, 2020 in order to dedicate more time to writing.
+She was named a member of the Académie Goncourt on 5 January 2016.
+Despentes resigned from this position on 5 January 2020 in order to dedicate more time to writing.

 In 2018, Despentes was shortlisted for the International Booker Prize, for Vernon Subutex 1, translated into English by Frank Wynne.